-Today I faced a strange problem on updating VMware workstation to latest 8.0.1, “The MSI failed” error in my Windows 7 host.
-Later, I fixed the issue and updated successfully, it was due to small Windows OS problem, but took some time to figure it out.
-So, I decided to share in this small guide how to fix The MSI failed in VMware workstation uninstall, repair and update in Windows 7.
+You may face this problem if you have the older version of VMware Workstation.
+Today I faced a strange problem in updating VMware workstation to latest 8.0.1, “The MSI failed” error on Windows 7 host.
+Later, I fixed the issue and updated successfully, it was due to a minor Windows OS problem but took some time to figure it out.
+So, I decided to share in this small guide about how to fix The MSI failed on VMware workstation while uninstalling, repairing and updating on Windows client OS.

-When I tried to install VMware workstation 8.0.1 top of 8.0.0 in Windows 7 host, while uninstallation process is running I get “The MSI failed” error and installation quit immediately.
+When I tried to install VMware workstation 8.0.1 top of 8.0.0 in Windows 7 host, during the uninstallation process is running I get “The MSI failed” error and installation quit immediately.

-1) I thought it could be a problem with installation exe file, so downloaded and tried again.
+1) I thought it was a problem with installation .exe file, so downloaded and tried again.

-2) Uninstalling the existing version from control panel in Windows 7, it returned the same error.
+2) Uninstalling the existing version from the control panel in Windows 7, it returned the same error.

-3) Repairing the existing version from control panel.
+3) Repairing the existing version from the control panel.

 5) Restarting several times between each above steps.

-I found a useful article in VMware official site regarding this issue and it made me to think that I’m not alone with this problem.
-The MSI failed problem while installing, updating or uninstalling is there for long time with VMware’s earlier products too.
+I found a useful article on VMware official site regarding this issue and it made me think that I’m not alone with this problem.
+MSI failed while installing, updating or uninstalling is a general issue with VMware products per the article.

-Windows OS temporary files in your local user profile is the reason for this.
-Normally, any installations in Windows OS extract its files to temporary location and then run the installation from there.
-Some programs leave these temp files and folders after the installation to use in future.
+Windows OS temporary files in your local user profile are the reason for the error.
+Normally, any installations on Windows OS extract its files to a temporary location and run the installation from there.
+Some programs leave these temp files and folders after the installation to use in the future.

-VMware say, “This is not a VMware issue”
+VMware says, “This is not a VMware issue”

-1) Go to ‘Temp’ directory which will be located under user (profile folder) who does the installation/uninstallation in your computer.
+1) Go to ‘Temp’ directory which is located under the user (profile folder) who does the installation/uninstallation in your computer.

-Type %TEMP% in Run or search field in Windows 7.
+Type %TEMP% in Run or search field in Windows 7 or Windows 10.

 2) Make sure none of the VMware installation or uninstallation process is running.
 Select and Delete all files and folders in this location.